mercadopago/devsite-docs/guides/checkout-pro/integration-android-flutter.en.md

 >
 > Configuring the App for Deep Link Handling

-Flutter supports deep linking on Android and web browsers.
+Flutter supports the use of Deep Links on Android and web browsers.
 When opening a URL, that screen will be displayed in your app.
-Below, we will show you how you can launch and display routes by creating named routes (either with the routes parameter or with onGenerateRoute), or with the Router widget.
+Below, we will show you how you can launch and display routes by creating **named routes** (either with the routes parameter or with onGenerateRoute), or with the **Router widget**.

 > WARNING
 >